-80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)
+80 Examples of Onomatopoeia: Sound Words List (with Sentences & Pictures)

-You are currently viewing 80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)
+You are currently viewing 80 Examples of Onomatopoeia: Sound Words List (with Sentences & Pictures)

 Onomatopoeia is a type of figurative language that is used to describe a sound.
 An onomatopoeic word imitates, mimics, or suggests the sound of an action or the thing described.
 For example words like ”buzz”, ”sizzle” and ”meow” are all onomatopoeic words because they sound like the things they are describing.